-We ended on slide 13 and will continue from that point.
-I know some (many?) students may find this to be difficult material as you would not have seen it before.
-Please ask questions
+I know some (many?) students may find cmplexity theory and in particulart NP-completeness to be difficult material es;pecially if you have seen these concepts before.

 I do think this material is fundamental to computer science (as a discipline) and computing (in terms of its impact).